RVNC INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that Revance Therapeutics, Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit

-NEW YORK, Jan.
-31, 2025 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Revance Therapeutics, Inc. (“Revance” or “the Company”) (NASDAQ: RVNC) and certain of its officers.
+NEW YORK, Feb.
+06, 2025 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Revance Therapeutics, Inc. (“Revance” or “the Company”) (NASDAQ: RVNC) and certain of its officers.

 Class Definition